1886 Hawaiian legislative election

-Legislative elections were held in the Hawaiian Kingdom in 1886 to determine the composition of the 28-member House of Representatives.
-During the elections the National Party and Independent Party bitterly campaigned for control of the House of Representatives.
+Legislative elections were held in the Kingdom of Hawaiʻi in 1886 to determine the composition of the 28-member House of Representatives.
+During the elections the National Party and Independent (Kūʻokoʻa) Party bitterly campaigned for control of the House of Representatives.
 Despite their efforts, the Independents once again lost to Premier Walter M. Gibson's National Party.

 Background

 In 1882 the popular member of the Hawaiian House of Representatives Walter M. Gibson was appointed Premier of the Hawaiian Kingdom by King Kalākaua.
-Walter Murray Gibson quickly became Kalākaua's "Minister of Everything" and set much of Hawai'i's domestic and foreign policy until 1887.
-Much of the Gibson's administration's agenda was based around keeping the Hawaiian government in control of indigenous Hawaiians and setting up a united Polynesian confederation with Hawai'i at its center.
+Walter Murray Gibson quickly became Kalākaua's "Minister of Everything" and set much of Hawaiʻi's domestic and foreign policy until 1887.
+Much of the Gibson's administration's agenda was based around keeping the Hawaiian government in control of indigenous Hawaiians and setting up a united Polynesian confederation with Hawaiʻi at its center.
 Supporters of the King and Premier Gibson rallied behind the National Party.

 However, since the elections of 1884 opposition to Gibson's administration existed in the form of the Independent Party, led by wealthy American planters like Lorrin A. Thurston, Sanford B. Dole, and William R. Castle, with a few Native Hawaiian politicians who also opposed Gibson.
 In 1885, leaders of the Independents would meet in Honolulu, where they unanimously voted to run for election in 1886.
-This was the first meeting of the infamous Committee of 13 that would come to dominate Hawaiian politics.
+This was the first meeting of the infamous Committee of 13 that would come to overthrow the Kingdom of Hawaiʻi.

-National Party and Independent candidates fought hard and toured the islands of Maui, Moloka'i, and Hawai'i.
+National Party and Independent candidates fought hard and toured the islands of Maui, Molokaʻi, and Hawaiʻi.
 National Party candidates painted the Independents and disgruntled foreign businessmen who planned to take over the Kingdom while Independents accused Government candidates of corruption, voting fraud, and handing over the kingdom to wealthy California capitalists.

 Results

 Despite the heavy campaigning, the Independents ended up losing seats overall from the 1884.
-Kuykendall attributes the victory to dubious voting practices on the hands of the King while Moblo points out that fear rose from the Native Hawaiian community that the Independents wanted to undermine Hawaiian control of government and the King, especially from the Committee of Thirteen, making in Hawaiians hesitant to vote Independent.
+Kuykendall attributes the victory to dubious voting practices on the hands of the King while Moblo points out that fear rose from the Native Hawaiian community that the Independents wanted to undermine Hawaiian control of government and the King, especially from the Committee of Thirteen, making Hawaiians hesitant to vote Independent.